byu-cpe/ecen520_student/microblaze/demo_io.md

 make_wrapper -files [get_files ./demo_io/demo_io.srcs/sources_1/bd/demo_io_bd/demo_io_bd.bd] -top
 add_files -norecurse ./demo_io/demo_io.gen/sources_1/bd/demo_io_bd/hdl/demo_io_bd_wrapper.v
 launch_runs impl_1 -to_step write_bitstream -jobs 4
-wait_on_run impl_1
+wait_on_run impl_1### Rebuilding Vivado Project from Tcl

 write_hw_platform -fixed -include_bit -force -file ./demo_io/demo_io.xsa
 ```

+Create a makefile step named `build_demo_io` that will create the demo_io project and generate a bitstream and a the `./demo_io/demo_io.xsa` file.
+Also, make sure your 'clean' rule will clean up the project completely.

 ## Vitis Software Project

 In this phase of the demo you will run the Vitis tools and create a software program that runs on the Microblaze system.
 You will run a program template and not do any code editing for this particular demo.
 **Note**: These instructions are  for the 2024 version of Vitis.
 Older versions of vitis are much different.

 * Open Vitis
     * Vitis is the software development environment for Xilinx embedded processors including the MicroBlaze.
 Vitis operates within a 'workspace' and you will need to specify the workspace for your vitis project.
-For this demo, we will create the workspace within the `demo_io\vitis` directory within your microblaze assignment.
+For this demo, we will create the workspace within the `demo_io\vitis` directory within your microblaze assignment.### Rebuilding Vivado Project from Tcl

     * Make sure the vitis environment is setup: `source /tools/Xilinx/Vitis/2024.1/settings.sh`
     * Open from command line (in `microblaze` assignment directory): `vitis -w ./demo_io/vitis`
 * Create Platform Component